brainstormforce/wp-spectra/README.md

 ### 2.13.8 - Thursday, 27th June 2024 ###
 * This update addressed a security bug.
 Props to Patchstack for privately reporting it to our team.
 Please make sure you are using the latest version on your website.

-### 2.13.7 - Tuesday, 18th June 2024 ###
-* Fix: Forms - Resolved an issue wherein the select dropdown padding would not work as intended with the Astra theme.
-* Fix: How-To - Resolved an issue that would cause all blocks to encounter an error when using the How-To steps with a dynamic image.
-* Fix: Post Grid - Resolved an issue that would cause an error when selecting the Post Type as Site Builder and the Image Layout as Background.
-* Fix: Post Timeline - Resolved an issue wherein the font size would not work as intended in responsive devices.
-* Fix: Global - Resolved an issue wherein labels from the icon library would not be available for translation on wordpress.org.

-### 2.13.6 - Thursday, 13th June 2024 ###
-* Fix: FAQ - Resolved an issue wherein the FAQ questions could not utilize line breaks or bold text.

 The full changelog is available [here](https://wpspectra.com/whats-new/).